-- Often desecrating something involves showing great disrespect for it. - For example, pagan kings desecrated special dishes from God's temple by using them for parties at their palace. - Bones from dead people were used by enemies to desecrate the altar in God's temple. - This term could be translated as "cause to be unholy" or "dishonor by making impure" or "disrespectfully profane" or "cause to be impure."
+- Bones from dead people were used by enemies to desecrate the altar in God's temple. - This term could be translated as "cause to be unholy" or "dishonor by making impure" or "disrespectfully profane" or "cause to be impure."

-defile, profane, (See also: altar, defiled , dishonor, dishonorable, profaned , pure, temple, holy, holiness, unholy, sacred)
+(See also: altar, defile, dishonor, profane, pure, temple, holy)